vitest-dev/vitest/docs/config/index.md

 })
 ```

-To get TypeScript working with the global APIs, add `vitest/globals` to the `types` filed in your `tsconfig.json`
+To get TypeScript working with the global APIs, add `vitest/globals` to the `types` field in your `tsconfig.json`

 ```json
 // tsconfig.json